openstack/loci/README.md

     --tag keystone:ubuntu
 ```

-You can, of course, substitute `ubuntu` with your distro of choice using the
-FROM build arg.

 For more advanced building you can use docker build arguments to define:
   * `FROM` The base Docker image to build from.
 Currently supported are
     ubuntu:xenial and centos:7